weblancaster/michaellancaster-blog/src/pages/articles/2018-06-26-my-stock-market-investing-guidelines/index.md

 * How likely are they to continue to succeed in the next 10/15/20+ years?
 * Is the company innovative?
 * Are they a monopoly?
-* Are they leader in the industry?
+* Are they a leader in the industry?

 ### Quality stocks (fundamentals):
 * Great earnings growth